NCI-HTAN-Jamborees/Heterogeneity-Ancestry-and-Tumor-Progression/README.md

 ### Team Members: Jiaying Lai, Ying Wu, Mohamed Abdalla, Aditi Hazra

 ### Background and Rationale:
 Black patients have an almost 20% higher incidence of colorectal cancer compared to Non-Hispanic White (NHW) patients [ACS Cancer Facts and Figures 2024].
 Compelling evidence suggests there is heterogeneity in tumor microenvironment between Black or African American and European American cancer patients.
 Why immuno-inflammation pathways and immune cells are upregulated in Black patients remains unknown.
 Furthermore, the progression from normal to colorectal adenoma (polyp) to invasive colorectal cancer is understudied in Black patients (Image: SciPro/Getty Images; Reference: They found colon polyps: Now what?
 [Harvard Health.
 July 20, 2023](https://www.health.harvard.edu/diseases-and-conditions/they-found-colon-polyps-now-what).
 However, population descriptors, including the social construct of race, may not adequately capture the complex patterns of continuous human genetic variation.
-We propose to evaluate the single cell RNA sequencing (scRNAseq) data by genetic ancestry, an individual’s family tree by which they inherit DNA from specific ancestors [Reference National Academies of Science, Engineering, and Medicine (NASEM)].
+To address this gap, we examined the single cell RNA sequencing (scRNAseq) data by genetic ancestry.
+Genetic ancestry captures an individual’s family tree by which they inherit DNA from specific ancestors [Reference National Academies of Science, Engineering, and Medicine (NASEM)].
 ![image](https://github.com/user-attachments/assets/d7e7f0b4-d6bc-4a73-bf41-dfa5d9052b9d)

 ### Objective: